whsu2s/Lameness-Detection/README.md

 ## Conclusions
 The aim of this study was to assess the efficacy of deep neural networks (HRNN) and differnt machine learning methods in automated lameness detection.
 Without sufficient data, the skelton sequences are used as input data as a way to encode the cow's gait and pose as prior knowledgethe.
-Deep learning still showed promising, although there is still room for improvement, e.g. data acquisition, feature selection, method.
+Deep learning still showed promising result, although there is still room for improvement, e.g. data acquisition, feature selection, method.